xinxingi/pixmo-docs/README.md

 # pixmo-docs

 This is the repository for the generation system of the [PixMo-Docs](https://huggingface.co/datasets/allenai/pixmo-docs), [CoSyn-400K](https://huggingface.co/datasets/allenai/CoSyn-400K), and [CoSyn-point](https://huggingface.co/datasets/allenai/CoSyn-point) datasets.
 PixMo-Docs was used to train the [Molmo](https://arxiv.org/abs/2409.17146) model, and the CoSyn datasets are an expanded version that use an improved pipeline and more types of documents.
+More details can be found in our [paper](https://arxiv.org/pdf/2502.14846).

 ## Installation
 After cloning the repo, you can install the required dependencies using the following commands: